 Some of Cheng’s friends feel that this arrest has to do with his support for the ongoing Hong Kong protests.
 Cheng had apparently shared protest images through his social media account and was also very vocal about his support for the demonstrations.
 Protestors recently held a rally outside the British consulate, demanding that efforts free him to be ramped up.

-Meanwhile, Cheng’s family has hired a lawyer from the mainland to fight for their son.
+Meanwhile, Cheng’s family has hired a lawyer from mainland China to fight for their son.
 However, the lawyer was unable to find Cheng at any of the detention centers in Shenzhen.
-Jeromy-Yu Chan, one of Cheng’s Hong Kong-based friends, says that he is now afraid of visiting the mainland.
+Jeromy-Yu Chan, one of Cheng’s Hong Kong-based friends, says that he is now afraid of visiting mainland China.
 “Even if I am in the Hong Kong zone I could be dragged into the China zone… And once you are in the so-called China zone there will be no help or support,” he said to The Telegraph.

 Following the scandalous arrest of Cheng, the Canadian consulate in Hong Kong has taken steps to protect its employees.
 “The consulate general of Canada in Hong Kong employs Canadian diplomats posted to Hong Kong as well as locally engaged staff.
 At present, locally engaged staff will not undertake official business travel outside of Hong Kong,” a Canadian consulate spokeswoman said to the South China Morning Post.